North Carolina Wildlife Resources Commission

 The North Carolina Wildlife Resources Commission is a state government agency created by the General Assembly in 1947 to conserve and sustain North Carolina's fish and wildlife resources through research, scientific management, wise use, and public input.
-The Commission is the regulatory agency responsible for the enforcement of N.C. fishing, hunting, trapping and boating laws.
+The Commission is the regulatory agency responsible for the enforcement of NC fishing, hunting, trapping and boating laws.

+History

+On January 29, 1947, bills were introduced in the North Carolina General Assembly to create a Wildlife Resources Commission.
+One of them was passed and made law on March 11 and effective July 1, 1947, created the Wildlife Resources Commission, transferring to it the responsibilities of the abolished Division of Game and Inland Fisheries of the Department of Conservation and Development.